podviaznikov/subtitler/README.md

 # subtitler- offline application for fixing subtitles
-subtitler is offline application that works in browser and help you to fix subtitles unsynchronized with auduio/video.
+subtitler is offline application that works in browser and helps you to fix subtitles unsynchronized with auduio/video.

 ## Feedback
 With any questions fell free to contact me on anton.podviaznikov@enginimation.com

 ## License